 Agency: Officer wrong to demand deletion of photo of inmates

-New Jersey's corrections department says one of its officers was wrong when he demanded an Associated Press reporter delete a photograph of prison inmates working at the statehouse.
-Department of Corrections spokesman Matt Schuman says the department will remind its staffers of the proper policy, which requires inmates inside corrections facilities to sign release forms so they can appear in photos but does not govern photos taken in public.
+In this June 27, 2017 file photo, inmates in the custody of the New Jersey Department of Corrections move furniture from the New Jersey State House in Trenton, N.J.
+New Jersey's corrections department said Thursday, June 29 that one of its officers was wrong when he demanded that an Associated Press reporter delete the photograph of inmates working at the statehouse.
+Spokesman Matt Schuman said that the department will remind its staffers of the proper policy, which requires that inmates inside corrections facilities sign release forms but does not govern photos taken in public.

 Add your comments below